 Refund refers to a situation where a cardholder wants to refund a card transaction, and is arranged between the cardholder and the merchant directly.
 Example reasons include the cardholder being unhappy with a product, or a 30-days return and refund policy by the merchant.

-If the merchant agrees, the refund can be processed directly on Xendit via API.
-The time limit for refunding via API is 6 months from the charge.
-You can ask Xendit to help with refunds as long as the cardholder still has an account which links to the card (even if expired).
+If the merchant agrees, the refund can be processed directly on Xendit via API or dashboard.
+The time limit for refunding via API is around 6 months from the charge.
 You can refund a charge in full, or in partial amounts.

 Here is an example of a refund flow, this may look similar to a charge flow.
 Refund are charges, but with a negative amount.